2007 Zürich cantonal elections: Executive Council

-The FDP and SVP ran together as the “4 wins” ticket, hoping to together regain a majority on the Executive Council after having lost it to Hans Hollenstein in 2005.
+The FDP and SVP ran together as the "4 wins" ticket, hoping to regain a majority on the Executive Council after having lost it to Hans Hollenstein in 2005.
 The FDP fielded incumbent councillor Ursula Gut (elected in a by-election the year before to replace retiring councillor Dorothé Fierz) as well as Thomas Heiniger (as a replacement for Rüdi Jecker who stood down) while the SVP ran incumbent councillors Markus Kägi and Rita Fuhrer.

 The CVP ran without a formal alliance with the FDP and SVP but benefited from informal support.
 Incumbent christian-democratic councillor Hans Hollenstein ran for re-election as the party's sole candidate.

 Both social-democratic incumbent councillors, Markus Notter and Regine Aeppli, ran for re-election.

 Incumbent councillor Verena Diener had been elected in 2003 as a Green and had switched the next year to the Green Liberal Party; she did not run for re-election, opting to join federal politics by contesting the election to the Council of States.
 The Green-Liberals ran party leader and national councillor Martin Bäumle while the Greens fielded Illnau-Effretikon mayor Martin Graf.